Return to: Columbia Records Overview

 First editions and re-issues on the “Columbia all round” red label, date from the Seventies onward .
 This label had a life of probably twenty year or more, and there are some excellent pressings here, as well as some less than stellar transfers, depending on title and over the decades.

-Columbia operated three principal vinyl pressing plants: Terre Haute, IN (1953 -1982), Pitman, NJ (1960 – 1986), and Santa Maria, CA (1963 – 1981).
+Columbia at one time had five plants in operation, over time consolidated into three: Terre Haute, IN (1953 -1982), Pitman, NJ (1960 – 1986), and Santa Maria, CA (1963 – 1981).
+Bridgeport Conn and Hollywood Alden Drive plants transferred into their successor plants Pitman and Santa Maria.
 With ’60s and ’70s jazz LPs, two of the three are readily identifiable: by trail-off etchings – “T” and “COLUMBIA NY” – and distinctive font colour, orange – Indiana, and bright yellow – New York.
 There is no noticeable sonic difference between pressings from Columbia’s different plants (that I can detect).
 Columbia sent master cuttings for local manufacture to each of their plants, of which one, by definition, was the first cutting.

 Though initially I had misgivings about the Columbia-all-round label, revisiting them after a number of turntable upgrades, they are generally very good and astonishing value.The stereo titles are a particularly nice addition to any collection.